HorizenOfficial/horizen-docs/docs/2-api/01-precompiles/04-zkinterface.md

 | 3        | `vk` (verification key) argument is invalid            |
 | 4        | `proof` argument is invalid                            |

-Please note: due to inconsistencies in ZkVerify verification responses, the error result code (1-4) could differ from the real problem of the given input.

 ## Encoding parameters

-All the parameters should be provided as a *bytes* object, that represent the encoding of the corresponding object in Rust according to the `sp_core::Decode` trait.
-For more information, check [official sp_core Rust documentation](https://docs.rs/sp-core/latest/sp_core/).
+All the parameters should be provided as a *bytes* object, that represent the encoding of the corresponding object in Rust according to the SCALE enconding.
+For more information, check [official SCALE codec documentation](https://docs.polkadot.com/polkadot-protocol/basics/data-encoding/#scale-codec-libraries) and [parity_scale_codec Rust pallet documentation](https://docs.rs/parity-scale-codec/latest/parity_scale_codec/s)

 An exception is provided for the Groth16 proof type, since it's the only one (between the supported ones) which *publicInput* value has the `Vec<Vec<u8>>` type (array of an array).
 In this case, the encoding is the following: